 Liz also served for 10 years as a board member of the H.O.P.E.
 Project, which provided low-cost mammography to the underserved and uninsured women of Palm Beach and Martin counties.

 Her awards have been many.
-Most recently, Liz was nominated for a 2013 Women in Leadership Award by Executive Women of the Palm Beaches.
-She was also honored as a Palm Beach Achiever and graced the debut cover of Palm Beach Woman Magazine.
-She was named a 2010 Hispanic Woman of Distinction for South Florida, given the Women in Power award from the National Council of Jewish Women and the Community Leadership award from Delta Kappa Gamma.
+Most recently, Liz received two Suncoast Regional Emmy Awards; one for her reporting in the Bahamas in the devastating aftermath of Hurricane Dorian and another for her reporting during the Parkland school shooting.
+She was also honored as a “Palm Beach Achiever” and graced the debut cover of Palm Beach Woman Magazine.
+She was named a Hispanic Woman of Distinction for South Florida, given the “Women in Power” award from the National Council of Jewish Women and the “Community Leadership” award from Delta Kappa Gamma.